The amount of benefit you get depends on:

 When we work out your benefit we take into account:

-You can work out your benefit entitlement by using an online benefits calculator.
+Click here to work out your benefit entitlement by using our online benefits calculator.

 Housing Benefit does not pay for mortgage repayments.
 You may wish to contact the Social Security Office who may be able to help you if you are on Income Support or Jobseeker's Allowance.

 Service charges included in your rent